pd-projects/hugo-puredata.info/content/objects/pdcontrol.md

       directory.
   - type: isvisible
     description: outputs float to specify if patch is visible (1) or not (0).
+  - type: args <float>
+    description: outputs patch's argument.
+Optional float sets level (0, this patch, 1, its owner, and so on).
 outlets:
   1st:
   - type: list